stephanwaz/linearhdr/README.rst

 Calibration
 -----------
-One of the main values in using pylinearhdr is that it provides an interface to include shutter speed, aperture, linearity, and color/luminance calibration.
+One of the main values in using pylinearhdr is that it provides an interface to include shutter speed, aperture, and color/luminance calibration.
 These parameters can be saved in a .cfg file and loaded as::

     pylinearhdr -c calibration.cfg run "raw files" > merged.hdr